Marvin Breckinridge Patterson: Honors and accomplishments

 In 1929, she became the first female pilot licensed in Maine.

 The Forgotten Frontier is one of Mary's most notable works, as it was named to the National Film Registry in 1996.
-Her diaries which contained plan and ideas for The Forgotten Frontier were archived in the Library of Congress in the Fall of 1929.
+Her diaries which contained plan and ideas for The Forgotten Frontier were archived in the Library of Congress in the fall of 1929.

 She received the Calvert Prize for Conservation in 1984.

 In 1987, a study room was dedicated to Mary Breckinridge in the Department of Special Collections at the University of Kentucky.
 The room now stands as the Breckinridge Research Room in the Special Collections Research Center in the William T. Young Library.

 She received honorary doctorates from Bowdoin College and Georgetown University.

 She served on boards and committees for the following organizations: The Frontier Nursing Service, the Textile Museum, the National Symphony Orchestra, and the Smithsonian Institution.

 Legacy

-On December 11, 2002 at the age of ninety-seven, Mary Marvin Breckinridge Patterson died.
+On December 11, 2002, at the age of ninety-seven, Mary Marvin Breckinridge Patterson died.
 She died at her Washington home from pneumonia while also having cerebral vascular disease.

-Eight years after her passing, the Library of Congress recognized her wartime photojournalism and broadcasts along with seven other female journalists and photographers which included: Clare Booth Luce, Janet Flanner, Dorothea Lange and May Craig.
+Eight years after she died the Library of Congress recognized her wartime photojournalism and broadcasts along with seven other female journalists and photographers which included: Clare Booth Luce, Janet Flanner, Dorothea Lange and May Craig.
 The exhibit that showcased these women’s works was named Women Come to the Front: Journalists, Photographers and Broadcasters During World War II.
 Many of Marvin's photographs taken while she was in Kentucky in 1937 are considered “classics” and have been shown in many exhibitions.